 account.invalid webhook trigger or by regularly querying our Account Management endpoints.
 You should prompt the user to re-authenticate as soon as the account is flagged by Nylas as invalid credentials status.

 message field that provides details about the error.
-You can view more information about API errors in the developer dashboard as well.
-A lot of the time these are probably transient, so retrying with exponential backoff will yield success.
-Here’s our reference on different errors we might return.
+You can also view more information about API errors in the developer dashboard.
+The majority of errors are most likely transient and retrying with exponential backoff will be successful.
+For more information, see our reference on different errors we may return.

 The steps to fix a stopped account are: